jnozzi/cocoadev.com/markdown/CSCoroutineTest.md

-This is a small test for General/CSCoroutine.
+This is a small test for CSCoroutine.
 It simply runs two interleaved loops that count up and down.

 ----

 Update on September 12, 2007: Added a second test for thread-switching.

-Update on September 20, 2007: Changed code to use General/NSConditionLock.
+Update on September 20, 2007: Changed code to use NSConditionLock.

 Update on October 10, 2007: Added an exception-throwing test, and comments.

 ----

-#import "General/CSCoroutine.h"
+#import "CSCoroutine.h"

-@interface General/TestObject:General/NSObject
+@interface TestObject:NSObject
 {
-	General/NSConditionLock *lock;
+	NSConditionLock *lock;
 }
 -(void)test;
 -(void)test1:(int)val;